mikey-t/swig/readme.md

 | `.ts`    | commonjs            | ESM and/or CommonJS | Must have valid `tsconfig.json` options |
 | `.ts`    | module              | ESM                 | Must have valid `tsconfig.json` options |

-Note that use of typescript for your swigfile requires `ts-node` to be installed locally in your project as a dev dependency.
-Also note for typescript that your `tsconfig.json`, if you have one, needs to have settings that match whatever package.json type and swigfile.ts syntax you're using or you'll get an error when swig tries to dynamically import your swigfile.
-Specifically pay attention to the tsconfig.json option `compilerOptions` -> `module`.
-For example, if you're using package.json `type` of `module` and using `ESM` syntax in your `swigfile.ts`, then you probably want your `tsconfig.json` configured to `ESNext` or something similar for the compilerOptions module setting.
+If using typescript:

+- You must install either `ts-node` or `tsx` as a dev dependency in your project.
+Note that `tsx` ESM functionality is advertised as being experimental, but it seems to work well.
+You can install one of these by running `npm i -D ts-node` or `npm i -D tsx`.
+- Your `tsconfig.json` needs to have settings that match your `package.json` type.
+For example, if you have your `package.json` type field set to `module`, then your `tsconfig.json` needs to have a `module` setting of "ES2020" or "ESNext" (something that supports ESM).

 ## Series, Parallel and Composability Example